nelsonfigueroa/nelson.cloud/content/posts/2025-05-10-its-2025-use-an-adblocker.md

 The "main" web is a terrible experience when browsing without ad blockers.

-If you're one of those people that doesn't have an ad blocker here are some links to improve your web browsing experience.
+If you're one of those people that doesn't have an ad blocker, here are some links to improve your web browsing experience.

 ## Browser Extensions to Block Ads